burlachenkok/exploring-python3/python3-note.md

 ### Understand which underlying Dynamic Libraries are Loaded into the Python interpreter

 Next, we want to highlight how to understand what binaries implement specific functionality.
 It can provide information for you about versions, names, and design choices for the implementation of specific module functionality.
 Python interpreter is a binary application working in userspace.
-In its core Python interpreter interpreted commands.
+At its core Python interpreter interprets commands.

 The big extra functionality is obtained from using [Python Modules](https://packaging.python.org/en/latest/glossary/#term-Module) which as said in [Python Glossary](https://packaging.python.org/en/latest/glossary/) can be one of two types:
   * [Pure Module](https://packaging.python.org/en/latest/glossary/#term-Pure-Module) written in Python
   * [Extension Module](https://packaging.python.org/en/latest/glossary/#term-Extension-Module) written in low-level (in Python terminology) C/C++/Java/etc.

-In the case of using modules written in compiled languages, they will be loaded in the form of a shared dynamic library object (.so) file for Linux or a DLL Windows.
-This dynamic library has a `.pyd` file extension.
-In terms of flexibility, this is a good design for creating software, but is such design good or bad from the general perspective of creating software (especially when time is computation time is important) is out of the scope of this note.
+In the case of using modules written in compiled languages, they will be loaded in the form of a shared dynamic library object (.so) file for Linux or as (.dll) for Windows.
+However, this dynamic library has a `.pyd` file extension.
+> In terms of flexibility, this is a good design for creating software, but is such design is good or bad from the general perspective of creating software (especially when time is computation time is important) is out of the scope of this note.

 For example to identify which Dynamic Libraries implement `numpy` functionality you can do the following:

 1. Open Python interpreter: `python`
 2. Dump list of used dynamic libraries in the python process with [Listdlls](https://learn.microsoft.com/en-us/sysinternals/downloads/listdlls): `listdlls.exe python.exe -v > a.txt`